fbpx

 This technique is well-suited when examining the risks that need to manage to make a successful exit, and it can be paired with the Scorecard Method to give a holistic overview of the startup’s valuation.

-Venture-Capital method backs into a pre-money valuation by assuming a minimum required rate of return necessary (using industry standards or fund benchmarks) and estimates the exit year revenue and multiple to create a valuation.
+The venture-Capital method backs into a pre-money valuation by assuming a minimum required rate of return necessary (using industry standards or fund benchmarks) and estimates the exit year revenue and multiple to create a valuation.

 The Venture Capital Method has 2 steps: